QR CODES

 No more spelling out “xK9#mPz2!” letter by letter.
 No more watching someone type it wrong three times.
 Just point, scan, done.

 In this guide, you’ll learn how to create a WiFi QR code for free, where to use it, and best practices to keep your network secure.
+Already know what you want?
+Skip straight to our free WiFi QR Code Generator.

 What Is a WiFi QR Code?

-A WiFi QR code stores your network name (SSID), password, and encryption type in a scannable format.
+It stores your network name (SSID), password, and encryption type in a scannable format.
 When someone scans it with their phone camera, they get a prompt to join your network automatically.

 What’s encoded inside: